MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/coverage/index.md

 ---
-title: Find unused JavaScript and CSS code with the Coverage panel
+title: Find unused JavaScript and CSS code with the Coverage tool
 description: How to find and analyze unused JavaScript and CSS code in Microsoft Edge DevTools.
 author: MSEdgeTeam
 ms.author: msedgedevrel